TECH © www.rt66pix.com

 Memory cards include a pair of SanDisk 16GB SDHCs for the S8100 and six Lexar 32GB Platinum II SDHCs for the D7000.
 These are Nikon-approved and have been trouble-free.
 Each card holds about 1000 images (highest-quality JPEGs in the S8100, RAW in the D7000.)

-I modified the supplied camera strap, covering the yellow Nikon lettering with solid-black nylon.
+I modified the supplied camera strap, covering Nikon's bright yellow lettering and stripes with sewn-on black nylon.
 This helps in street photography and perhaps increases my personal safety.

 I still carry the lightweight Quantaray tripod for critical daytime work such as chrome details.
 Modifications include a strap-handle, ordinary "pipe wrap" on the aluminum legs, a bag hook, and a Velcro tie-strap that transforms it into a monopod.
 Nicely equipped, it weighs 1 lb 10 oz (725 g)--just slightly more than a loaf of bread!
 (Both "Norman Rockwell" images above exist because of it.)